Table of Contents

 Insurers look at several factors when determining whether to approve you for coverage and at what rate.
 These factors include things like your age, medical history, family health history, gender, whether you smoke and even where you live.

-COVID-19 is presently a leading cause of death, and there have been ongoing reports about survivors experiencing long-haul symptoms after contracting the virus, such as permanent lung damage, severe headaches, cardiac issues and post-traumatic stress disorder.
-If you have ongoing health issues — regardless of whether or not they are related to COVID — this could affect your ability to qualify for a policy, the coverage amount you're approved for or your ability to qualify for life insurance altogether.
+COVID-19 is within the top 3 of leading causes of death, and there have been ongoing reports about survivors experiencing long-haul symptoms after contracting the virus, such as permanent lung damage, severe headaches, cardiac issues and post-traumatic stress disorder.2,3 If you have ongoing health issues — regardless of whether or not they are related to COVID — this could affect your ability to qualify for a policy, the coverage amount you're approved for or your ability to qualify for life insurance altogether.

 Is It Now Harder to Get Life Insurance Coverage Due to the Pandemic?

-According to AARP, many life insurance companies have seen an increase in applications for life insurance.
+According to AARP, many life insurance companies have seen an increase in applications for life insurance.4

 If you're planning to apply for life insurance any time in the near future, you'll need to weigh all these considerations and likely apply for coverage before you travel to prevent potential delays during the application process.